 Your business is based in the U.S.

 Building an extensive Detroit real estate portfolio to generate significant wealth often involves shareholders funding investment properties.
 Therefore, with larger portfolios, sometimes an LLC doesn't offer enough protection compared to the benefits of an S Corp.

 However, be prepared to experience tax benefits that might not improve your take-home income at the end of the day.
 You'll also deal with shareholders, hold meetings, and deal with more government involvement in your tax and profit structure.

 Use the Right Business Entity As Protection To Invest in Detroit Property

 Own It Detroit helps investors create tremendous cash flow and thriving real estate investment portfolios.
 When you invest in Detroit property, our team can also help protect your properties and income and encourage the incorporation of your rentals with the right entity.

-Whether you choose a few rental properties or have your goals set on a significant portfolio, our seasoned experts can help you manage each investment to success!
+Whether you choose a few rental properties or have your goals set on a significant portfolio, our seasoned experts can help you successfully manage each investment!
 If you're ready to talk more about how a best-in-class real estate investment team can keep rentals safe and boost ROIs, let's connect.